joinbox/ui-components/packages/Overlay/README.md

 `<overlay-button-component></overlay-button-component>`

 #### Attributes
-- `data-overlay-name`: Contains the name of the overlay that should be opened or closed.
+- `data-overlay-name` (required, `String`): Contains the name of the overlay that should be opened or closed.
 Make sure it exactly matches the attribute `data-name` on `overlay-component`.
-- `data-type` is either `close`, if the button shall only close the overlay, `open` if the button shall only open the overlay or `toggle` if the button shall toggle the overlay.
+- `data-type` (required, `String`): Is either `close`, if the button shall only close the overlay, `open` if the button shall only open the overlay or `toggle` if the button shall toggle the overlay.
 Defaults to `toggle`.
-- `data-open-class-name`: Class name that will be added to the button when the overlay is opened.
+- `data-open-class-name` (optional, `String`): Class name that will be added to the button when the overlay is opened.
-- `data-closed-class-name`: Class name that will be added to the button when the overlay is closed.
+- `data-closed-class-name` (optional, `String`): Class name that will be added to the button when the overlay is closed.